Our glossary will help you understand the terms we use on our website and throughout the University.

 Clubs and Societies - Social, cultural or sporting clubs run by students for students through VU.
 Joining clubs and societies is a great way to meet new people who share your interests.

-Complementary activities - Mandatory extension and support in the First Year Model that includes mentoring, academic development, and career advice.
+Complementary activities - Mandatory extension and support in the VU Block Model that includes mentoring, academic development, and career advice.

-Counselling - counselling support can cover a wide range of personal or study-related issues that may be getting in the way of your enjoyment of life or making it difficult for you concentrate on, or get the best out of your studies.
+Counselling - Talk therapy with a specialist.
+At VU, counselling support can cover a wide range of personal or study-related issues.
 To find out more about this free service, visit the Counselling Services page.

 Course - A course is a sequence of subjects which make up a degree or diploma.

-Course coordinator - The staff member who oversees a particular course.
+Course chair (previously known as course coordinator) - The staff member who oversees a particular course.
 Direct any of your course-related queries to this person in the first instance.

 Course requirements - Elements you need to be able to apply for a course you want to do.
 You may see the terms prerequisites and extra requirements, they are often referred to as 'course requirements'.
 You must meet the course requirements to be considered by course selection officers for any course.
 Prerequisites refer to subjects and study scores.
 Extra requirements may include additional forms, interviews, folios and auditions.